 Curtis Fellowship: The DPH program can currently offer a limited number of \$20,000 Curtis Fellowships for highly qualified students entering the DPH program.
-These fellowships are competitive and support students during their first one (\$20,000/yr) or two years (\$10,000/yr) in the program (see link to (Curtis Fellowships).
-Fellowships are awarded and divided between the Fall and Spring Semester only (i.e. not summer semester).
+These fellowships are competitive and support students during their first one (\$20,000/yr) or two years (\$10,000/yr) in the program (see link to (Curtis Fellowships)).
+Fellowships are awarded and divided between the Fall and Spring Semester only (i.e., not summer semester).
 Unlike assistantships which carry certain work requirements, these fellowships do not have any work requirements.
 Therefore, students may be able to take on additional part-time work for additional support.
-In order to remain eligible for these fellowships, DPH students must be registered as full-time students (9 or more credits per semester) and also maintain a 3.0 GPA ("B" average) or better in all coursework.
-If students are awarded a full time graduate assistantship or have full time employment by the university they are not eligible for this fellowship.
+Students on a full graduate research assistantship are not eligible for additional Curtis Fellowship Funding.
+In order to remain eligible for these fellowships, DPH students must be registered as full-time students (9 or more credits per semester) and maintain a 3.0 GPA ("B" average) or better in all coursework.
+If students are awarded a full-time graduate assistantship, or have full time employment by the university, they are not eligible for this fellowship.